Other languages

 Hamfests

-Hamfests are a combination of a ham radio trade show and a technical flea market.
+Hamfests combine a ham radio trade show and a technical flea market.

 Equipment manufacturers like Icom, Yaesu, Elecraft, Kenwood, Timewave, FlexRadio, and others come to show off their latest gear.

-Ham radio retailers - or dealers - come and set up a store on-site to enable hams to buy the equipment they see.
+Ham radio retailers - or dealers - set up a store on-site to enable hams to buy the equipment they see.

-Hams set up their own tables and sell their own used gear.
+Hams set up their tables to sell their own used gear.

-Hamfests often include forums and presentations aimed to provide new information and educate hams.
+Hamfests often include forums and presentations to provide new information and educate hams.

-Licensing exam sessions are proctored to provide an opportunity for hams to upgrade or as a way for unlicensed individuals to take a shot at passing the test.
+Licensing exam sessions are proctored to allow hams to upgrade or as a way for unlicensed individuals to take a shot at passing the test.

 Transmitter Hunting

 A designated participant hides one or more radio transmitters within a designated area, then the wider group ventures out in hot pursuit.
-The nuances of the sport are many, but the primary goal is to identify the location of the transmitter before the rest of the group.
-This often uses the 2-meter band.
+The sport's nuances are many, but the primary goal is to identify the transmitter's location before the rest of the group, often using the 2-meter band.

 Additionally, the practice teaches map reading, equipment operating, triangulation, and orienteering, making it a popular hobby among young groups of hams.